-Intelligent Automation: Rethinking Work and Technology for the Digital Age
+Intelligent Automation: Rethinking Work in the Age of Digital Transformation

 MIT Researcher Morgan Frank is shaping the conversation on the future of automation.
 But what’s different than previous conversations is artificial intelligence—things like machine learning, and digital assistants.